shifterbit/fraymakers-api-docs/docs/hscript/MakingUseOfPorts.md

 ```haxe
 var glowFilters:Array<GlowFilter> = [null,null,null,null];
 ```
-we create a new glow filters array, and initialize it with 4 null values, now with this structure, lets approach our setupVariables function a bit differently:
+we create a new glow filters array, and initialize it with 4 null values, now with this structure, let's approach our `setupVariables` function a bit differently:
 ```haxe

 function setupVariables() {